sky-joaoantunes/quality-assurance/recruitment/qa_automation_engineer.md

 - Minimum of 3 years of experience in test automation
 - Strong at programming in at least one of the following languages:
   - Ruby, Python, Java, C# or Javascript
+- Experience with CI process and tools (Jenkins, etc)
 - Passionate about develepoment and testing
 - Knowledge of networking and HTTP Protocol
 - Ability to track down the root cause of a defect using debugging tools